-A graduate in art history, Olivier Saillard was appointed director of the Musée de la Mode in Marseille; in 2000, he became head of programming at the Musée des Arts Décoratifs in Paris and, in 2010, director of the Palais Galliera.
-Since 2017, he has been director of the Alaïa Foundation and artistic director of the JM Weston house.
+A graduate in art history, Olivier Saillard has left an indelible mark on the world of fashion through his curatorial and artistic endeavors.
+His career began as Director of the Musée de la Mode in Marseille, before he took on the role of Head of Programming at the Musée des Arts Décoratifs in Paris in 2000.
+In 2010, he became Director of the Palais Galliera, shaping the institution into a temple of fashion history.
+Since 2017, he has been at the helm of the Alaïa Foundation while also serving as Artistic Director of JM Weston.

-He is responsible for several works, including an Ideal History of Contemporary Fashion, and major exhibitions on Yohji Yamamoto, Christian Lacroix, Jeanne Lanvin, Madame Grès, Balenciaga, etc. Alongside his work as a historian, he leads a poetic reflection presented in the form of performances, with Charlotte Rampling and Tilda Swinton as partners.
+A celebrated author, Saillard has penned several works, including An Ideal History of Contemporary Fashion, and has curated major exhibitions on Yohji Yamamoto, Christian Lacroix, Jeanne Lanvin, Madame Grès, and Balenciaga.
+His work extends beyond curation into poetic performance, collaborating with luminaries such as Charlotte Rampling and Tilda Swinton to explore fashion as an artistic expression.

 Late at night, early in the morning, Sundays began with the delivery of the daily newspaper.